 Horizontal Pod Autoscalers (HPAs) are now included with the Clair, Quay, and Mirror pods, so that they now automatically scale during load spikes.

 As HPA is configured by default to be managed, the number of Clair, Quay, and Mirror pods is set to two.
-This facilitates the avoidance of downtime when updating or reconfiguring Project Quay by the Operator or during rescheduling events.
+This facilitates the avoidance of downtime when updating or reconfiguring Project Quay through the Operator or during rescheduling events.

 Disabling the Horizontal Pod Autoscaler